 6.7 If the responsibilities with respect to the ownership of the Load Asset are redefined during the Term of Agreement in accordance with the Precepts, then the Provider shall be responsible for such new products and obligations associated with the Load Asset, including, but not limited to, Day Ahead Load Obligations and Real Time Load Obligations.
 If the concept of the Load Asset is eliminated during the Term of Agreement, the Provider shall continue to provide the equivalent Day Ahead Load Obligations and Real Time Load Obligations in effect immediately prior to such elimination.
 Transmission costs under the ISO-NE Transmission, Market and Services Tariff as it may be amended from time to time (“ISO-NE Tariff”) and T&D utility’s Transmission Tariff (if any), and all costs allocated on the basis of Network Load, shall be the responsibility of the T&D utility’s customers.
 The Provider shall be responsible for the provision of and payment for ancillary services which are not included under the ISO-NE Tariff and are the responsibility of Load Serving Entities (“LSE’s”) pursuant to the Precepts, unless the customer opts to assume these responsibilities.

 6.8 Provider shall deliver TOU Offer Service to the Maine Load Zone (the “Delivery Point”) and shall assume all obligations related to this locational definition, or any subsequent definition, of the applicable TOU Offer Service customer load.
 Any costs imposed on Load Assets shall be the responsibility of the applicable LSE, and shall not be the responsibility of the T&D utility.
-It is the intent of the Parties that for each FTR Auction conducted by ISO-NE for month(s) wholly or partially within the Term of Service, those ARRs received by or credited to T&D for those months wholly or partially within the Term of Service and associated with TOU Offer Service shall be assigned or paid to Provider.
+It is the intent of the Parties that for each Financial Transmission Rights (FTR) Auction conducted by ISO-NE for month(s) wholly or partially within the Term of Service, those ARRs received by or credited to T&D for those months wholly or partially within the Term of Service and associated with TOU Offer Service shall be assigned or paid to Provider.
 ARRs will automatically be assigned by ISO-NE within the SMD Settlement System to Provider because Provider will have been designated by T&D to own all of the applicable Ownership Shares for the Load Assets associated with TOU Offer Service.
 However, in the event that any ARRs are assigned by ISO-NE to T&D and a known fraction of those ARRs are associated with the TOU Offer Service, T&D shall promptly notify Provider and re-assign or pay such ARRs to Provider.

 To the extent required by the applicable Precepts, the Provider shall provide, in a timely manner, data for the T&D to produce and distribute the information disclosure labels or comparable information in a timely manner, and shall be responsible for the accuracy of such data.